tonypottera24/zkAuction/README.md

 ## Tutorial

-In the tutorial, we demonstrate how to deploy the auction Smart Contract to an Ethereum simulator [ganache-cli](https://github.com/trufflesuite/ganache) and use our [Python Web3 Client](https://github.com/tonypottera24/m-1st_auction_sol) to benchmark the gas usage.

 > This tutorial is tested on a Ubuntu 22.04 (LTS) server.

+In this tutorial, we demonstrate how to deploy the auction Smart Contract to an Ethereum simulator [ganache-cli](https://github.com/trufflesuite/ganache) and use our [Python Web3 Client](https://github.com/tonypottera24/m-1st_auction_sol) to benchmark the gas usage.

 ### Step 1.
 Download the repository